It's possible that we don't know how lucky we are with the Ryder Cup.

 Europe did: The Miracle of Medinah.

 The year that Ryder Cup dynamics jumped the shark.
 Paul McGinley introduced a goldfish bowl to the European team room and Tom Watson told the American team he didn't want the present they'd bought him.
 McGinley was baffled by Victor Dubuisson but worked him out, Watson was baffled by his team, never worked them out and they told everyone about it in the aftermath of another defeat.
+Then Phil Mickelson threw Watson under the bus and jumped in the driver's seat to make sure they rode all over him.

 But even they admit their tussle petered out after that high.
 The match was vindication of Davis Love III's excellent captaincy.
 Four years earlier he had been a bit unlucky at Medinah, this time he got the win he deserved.